GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/Theory.rst

 strain, as well as other factors like rate-dependence and material anisotropy.

 This section briefly reviews three main classes of solid models in GEOSX, grouped by their kinematic assumptions.
-The presentation is deliberately brief, as much more extensive (and precise) presentations can be found in almost any textbook on linear and nonlinear solid mechanics.
+The presentation is deliberately brief, as much more extensive presentations can be found in almost any textbook on linear and nonlinear solid mechanics.